 Menu item Description Save Settings Saves the current application settings in a .stp file Recall Settings Browse to select an application setup (.stp) file to recall; restores the application and oscilloscope to the values saved in the setup file Save Data Saves the current acquired data in a .mat file for later analysis Saving is disabled if there is no acquired data to save or an acquisition is now in process Recall Data Recall a saved data file for analysis All plots and results are based on the recalled data Recalling is disabled if an acquisition is now in process Export Results Exports jitter and noise analysis results to a csv format user specified file.
 Signal attributes and analysis configuration parameters are added to the report to qualify the measurement results.
-Export Waveform Acquired exports the raw acquired pattern before processing of the data Correlated exports the acquired waveform after filtering out the uncorrelated components Print Prints the displayed plots and the detailed statistics list Print to File Creates a file of the displayed plots and a detailed statistics list Exit Exits the application
+Export Waveform Acquired exports the raw acquired pattern before processing of the data Correlated exports the acquired waveform after filtering out the uncorrelated components Print Prints the displayed plots and all numeric results Print to File Print the displayed plots and all numeric results to a .pdf file Exit Exits the application